 Students who drop classes or completely withdraw prior to the official census day for the semester will not be assigned a grade for the class or classes dropped.
 No record of the class will appear on their permanent academic records.
-The date of the census day, for semester length courses, is listed in the Schedule of Credit Classes Bulletin.
-For non-semester length courses, contact your Student Success Coach.
+The date of the census day, for each term, is listed in the Academic Calendar.
+Contact your Student Success Coach with any questions.

 Grades of "W" will be assigned to all students who withdraw during the official withdrawal period of any semester or session.
-The last day to drop or withdraw is published in the Schedule of Credit Classes Bulletin each semester.
+The last day to drop or withdraw is published in the Academic Calendar.

 Students who are part of Armed Forces Reserves may withdraw with a full refund if the withdrawal is due to their being ordered into active duty.
-A copy of the student's orders must be presented to the Wrangler Express at the time of the withdrawal.
+A copy of the student's orders must be presented to the Records Office at the time of the withdrawal.
 For details, please contact your Student Success Coach.